Kristina01111000/brandingclassnotes/README.md

 5 names

 : ____ Web Development
-- quick Web Development -> descriptive, doesn's seem to fit
+- quick Web Development -> descriptive, doesn's seem to fit -> QWD
-- Kwick Web Development -> nope, want older clients to know i can spell
+- Kwick Web Development -> nope, want older clients to know i can spell -> KWD
-- K Web Development -> too much like ok?
+- K Web Development -> too much like ok? -> KWD
-- kn web dev -> not descriptive enough
+- kn web dev -> not descriptive enough -> KWD
-- Kristina's Web Development -> I like it, is having a first name in the company name an issue?
+- Kristina's Web Development -> I like it, is having a first name in the company name an issue? -> KWD
-- Nelson Web Development -> maybe?
+- Nelson Web Development -> maybe? -> NWD
-- Nelson Web Dev -> will non developers understand it how much do initials count? is having a name in it a bad thing want a descriptive but not boring name
+- Nelson Web Dev -> will non developers understand it -> NWD

+how much do initials of name count? is having my name in it a bad thing want a descriptive but not boring name